chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 Chaos Genius will also produce a helpful time series plot to graphically display your selected KPI over the selected time range.

-## Changing the time range
+## Changing the Time Range

 ![Change Analysis time range](/img/kpi-and-dashboard/change_time_range.png)

-Using the Time range dropdown, you can either select to compare groups in a Month-on-Month Week-on-Week or Day-on-Day intervals.
+Using the Time range dropdown, you can select to compare groups in the time interval that you prefer.

+The time intervals we currently offer are: *Last 30 Days, Last 7 Days, Previous Day, Month on Month, Month to Date, Week on Week, Week to Date, Quarter on Quarter and Qaurter to Date*.
+You can set what intervals you want using the `DEEPDRILLS_ENABLED_TIME_RANGES` param in the .env file.
+For more information please refer to the [Congif Param Guide](/Operator_Guides/Configuration/config-params.md).

 ## Single Dimensional Waterfall

-Just under the Panel Metrics and Time Series, you can view the waterfall plot.
+Just under the Summary Panel and Time Series, you can view the waterfall plot.
 The waterfall plot shows the most impactful subgroups and their impacts on the KPI metric.

 You can use the dropdown to select the Single Dimensional analysis.
 Then use the tabs to select a sub-dimension.